xiaojunyang0805/stembot-mvp/notes.md

 Issue: comiple failure occurs for vercel deployment.
 Fix: Replaced any with proper TypeScript types: User type from @supabase/supabase-js instead of any; error: unknown instead of error: any in catch blocks; Proper error type checking with instanceof Error.
 Outcome: Compile successfully on Vercel (no any types)

+*WP2 outcome reminder: Used placeholder in getPDFInfo to avoid pdfjs-dist setup issues; need to implement full parsing in WP3.